MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/index.md

 To get the most out of this tutorial, open the demo and try out the features on the demo page.

-1. Open the [Inspect Network Activity Demo](https://microsoftedge.github.io/Demos/network-tutorial/) in a new browser window or tab.
+1. Open the [Inspect Network Activity Demo](https://microsoftedge.github.io/Demos/network-tutorial/) in a new tab or window.

     :::image type="content" source="../media/network-glitch-inspect-network-activity-demo.msft.png" alt-text="The demo." lightbox="../media/network-glitch-inspect-network-activity-demo.msft.png":::